haftings/recipes/Sandwich, Italian Hoagie Sub.md

    1. **pepperoni**
    1. **ham**
    1. **cheese** *(bottom)*
-1. **Wrap tightly** in wax or parchement paper, applying even pressure
+1. **Wrap tightly** in wax or parchment paper, applying even pressure
 1. Let rest for at least **1 min**